lights-a5/a-rtfc/README.md

+# A-RTFC
+A-RTFC is a fork of Deckmaster by Fugiman.
+Fugiman had a lot of things inside the code that made it difficult to develop for and/or deploy your own version.
+This cleaned up a significant amount and includes some scripts to make it easy to deploy your own version.

 # Instructions

 There are 3 parts to this: the server, the client, and the actual extension code we upload to twitch.